Refurbishing the Wavetek SAM for 88–108 MHz

 The SAM II is similiar to the SAM I except for the LCD frequency readout and TV-channel keypad.
 My unit had a maximum frequency of 300 MHz.
 A single tuning knob covers the entire frequency range in ten turns; there is no fine tuning control.
 Frequencies are displayed to 0.1 MHz when tuning manually and 1 MHz when using the keypad.
 There is no way to enter an arbitrary frequency with the keypad.
 Both the meter and LCD have lamps.

-My SAM II had a retrofitted 12-V, 2300-mAH, sealed lead-acid battery.
+My SAM II had a retrofitted 12 V, 2300 mAH, sealed lead-acid battery.
 The charging circuit was unmodified.
 The battery recharge point on the meter corresponded to 12.2 V. Right at this point the regulated voltage (11.98 V in this unit) began to drop.
-Panasonic literature indicates that a 12-V sealed lead-acid battery has 20 to 50 percent of its capacity left at 12.2 V at room temperature.
-Therefore the effective capacity of the 2300-mAH battery in my SAM II was somewhere between 1200 and 1800 mAH.
+Panasonic literature indicates that a 12 V sealed lead-acid battery has 20 to 50 percent of its capacity left at 12.2 V at room temperature.
+Therefore the effective capacity of the 2300 mAH battery in my SAM II was somewhere between 1200 and 1800 mAH.

 The vertical board in the SAM II is the frequency synthesizer/counter.
 It uses common CMOS ICs, all socketed.
 Two trimpots labeled G and O are coarse and fine VCO adjustments.
 When misadjusted the PLL may not lock on every keypad channel.
 About an inch to the left of G is a wire loop.
 Attach a scope probe and adjust G and O for a stable trace when punching up all channels.

-With the keypad I brought up a local NTSC TV station, switched to SND for the aural subcarrier, and with AFC off adjusted second-LO coil L6 for maximum meter reading.
+With the keypad I brought up a local NTSC TV station, switched to SND for the aural subcarrier, and with AFC off adjusted final-LO coil L6 for maximum meter reading.
 This yielded correct keypad tuning for all TV channels.
 However, the indicated frequency was about 0.2 MHz low when tuning manually.
-Since I was more interested in tuning FM signals than accessing TV channels with the keypad, I reset the second LO for accurate manual tuning.
+Since I was more interested in tuning FM signals than accessing TV channels with the keypad, I reset the LO for accurate manual tuning.

 My SAM II had some overtuning.
 On the low end the frequency went through zero and came back up.
 On the high end the knob continued to turn after the frequency topped out.
 I mounted small 10kΩ trimpots to the end lugs of the tuning potentiometer.
 With these I was able to set the band edges at DC and 300 MHz.
 This brought the tuning rate down from 40 to 30 MHz per turn in the FM band.

 The SAM II had a number of strong digital spurs below 2 MHz.
-But the only in-band spur I found was a −5 dBmV signal near 35 MHz from the second LO, plus a little leakage from the calibrator at 150 MHz.
+But the only in-band spur I found was a −5 dBmV signal near 35 MHz from the final LO, plus a little leakage from the calibrator at 150 MHz.

 The SAM Jr is a stripped-down version of the SAM I. It measures signal amplitude only and has no spectrum analyzer or calibrator.
 An IF bandwidth of 600 kHz makes it unsuitable for use on a crowded FM band.
 Similar units from other manufacturers use a single-conversion IF near 45 MHz.
 If the SAM Jr operates this way it would not be easy to modify for a narrower passband.